 In Young Dracula, Dracula shows blatant favoritism for Vlad over his older sister Ingrid, even though Ingrid acts exactly the way he keeps pressuring Vlad to act.
 One could argue that he's also abusive to Vlad based on his inability to accept that Vlad isn't a younger copy of himself, but it's much less blatant than his abuse of Ingrid.

 George Sr. and Lucille of Arrested Development are emotionally abusive to all of their children.
 Tobias and Lindsay are extremely neglectful toward Maeby.
-Michael might be on the borderline, given how demanding he is of George Michael.
+Michael might be on the borderline, given how demanding he is of George Michael, but it's clear that Michael cares and isn't intentionally being too demanding; it's just that in the Bluth family, George Michael is the only person Michael can actually count on to do anything right.

 In Doctor Who Peri has nightmares of her stepfather doing unpleasant things to her and there's an implication he's abused her in the past.